TheBetterStore/tbs-docs/docs/1-domain-driven-design/ddd-strategic.md

 applicable "knowledge silos" within the business as participants in collaboration workshops.
 Within the workshops, participants are requested by the workshop mediator to use different colour-coded sticky notes to model a flow of domain events, commands and external systems over time (from left to right); i.e. _temporal modelling_ on a clear wall space.
-_Note online collaboration tools such as Miro are also available to support teams where participants are in remote locations._
+Online collaboration tools such as [Miro](https://miro.com) are also available to support teams where participants are in remote locations.

-This activity is often performed in a number of phases as defined by the mediator as appropriate for the system and/or goal;
-for example for a high-level design of The Better Store we could derive these from Brandolini's 'Big Picture Workshop' model to have:
+Event storming is often performed in a number of phases as defined and controlled by the mediator as appropriate for the system and/or goal; for example for a high-level design of The Better Store we will derive these from Brandolini's 'Big Picture Workshop' configuration to have:

 _Phase 1_. **Chaotic Exploration**
 * All participants add Orange notes to represent expected domain events (verbs in the past tense), and lilac notes to represent questions or